Developing a strategy for airway managemenT

 The Vortex Airway strategy tool

 Designed to be used by any discipline, in any context requiring planned airway management, this tool provides a “pre-flight checklist” which prompts confirmation of key aspects of safe airway management prior to induction and specifically reinforces the Vortex Approach template during the preparation phase.

 The aim is that by reinforcing the Vortex Approach format during routine preparation, this will facilitate its implementation when a challenging airway is encountered.
 It is also hoped that provision of a common checklist for use across different critical care specialities will facilitate development of a shared mental model for airway preparation and improve teamwork in situations when these groups come together.

-The strategy tool should be used in combination with the primary Vortex tool and the Green Zone decision tool.
+The strategy tool should be used in combination with the primary Vortex tool the CICO Status tool and the Green Zone decision tool.

 When developing an airway strategy the Green Zone tool can be used to plan the initiation of airway management as well as for anticipating options if the Green Zone is entered during the process of airway management.

 The same opportunities exist in the Green Zone to optimise physiology, strategise interventions and mobilise resources before initiating advanced airway management, as arise during airway management.
 The scope of options appropriate for exploring each of these opportunities in a manner which is practical/safe, however, may vary according to context - with a greater array of options typically being available prior to initiation of airway management.

 1. OPTIMISE: as with entering the Green Zone during airway management, the opportunity to optimise physiology prior to airway management should prompt consideration of techniques to maximise oxygen saturations & extend the safe apnoea time in case a prolonged interruption to alveolar oxygen inadvertently occurs.